-Mortgage lenders want to make sure applicants can afford a new mortgage payment.
-This mortgage payment includes not just the principal and interest amount toward the outstanding balance but also include a monthly amount for property taxes, homeowner’s insurance and mortgage insurance when needed.
+Mortgage lenders want to make sure applicants can afford a new mortgage payment, and this means looking at your current revolving debt and installment debt.
+This mortgage payment includes not just the principal and interest amount toward the outstanding balance but also includes a monthly amount for property taxes, homeowner’s insurance and mortgage insurance when needed.
 Taxes and insurance payments are included even if they’re both paid once or twice per year.
 Affordability is certainly an issue, after all, the lender wants to make sure it gets paid back, right?
 Affordability is determined by comparing monthly payments with gross monthly income.
 This comparison is done by calculating debt-to-income ratios, or simply “debt ratios.”

 Most loan programs establish suggested debt ratios.
 One ratio is for the mortgage payment and another ratio includes not just the mortgage payment but other required monthly credit obligations.
 These additional debts can include such payments as a car loan, student loans or credit cards.
 If a debt ratio for the mortgage payment is 33, that means the principal and interest, taxes and insurance, or PITI, should be one-third of gross monthly income.
 This is rarely an exact number but most generally a guideline.
 Those with high credit scores or a larger down payment than required might allow a debt ratio to be higher than the 33 guideline.

 As it relates to other debt, it simply means adding these payments to the mortgage amount.
 These additional debts can fall into an installment or a revolving category.
 An installment debt is one where the payments remain the same until the loan is paid off.
 Perhaps the most common of installment debts is a car payment.
 An automobile loan might be for 60 months.
 As each payment is made, an amount is allotted toward the outstanding loan balance and an amount to interest.
 Each payment reduces the outstanding balance until the loan is completely paid off.